Gaugh, Kathleen 1931-2020

 The burial will follow in the Oak Hill Cemetery, Maryville.

-The family will receive friends from 6 to 8 p.m. on Tuesday evening, Jan.
-28, at the funeral home.
+The family will receive friends from 6 to 8 p.m.
+Tuesday evening, Jan.
+28. 2020, at the funeral home.

 Memorials are suggested to: New Nodaway Humane Society, Maryville.